mist64/cbmbus_doc/3 Commodore DOS.md

 | REMOVE DIRECTORY | `RD`[_drv_]`:`_name_                                | Delete a sub-directory          |

 #### Real-Time Clock

+Some CMD devices have a real-time clock that can be read and written in multiple formats.

 | Name           | Syntax                                                | Description                     |
 |----------------|-------------------------------------------------------|---------------------------------|